Holding period: July 28 or 29, 2018, depending on conditions Registration closes June 17, 2018

 Entrants are also responsible for retaining an escort boat (one escort boat per paddler/relay team).

-Evening before race – Check-in for paddlers and escort boat captains at Pier 61 Bar & Grill, Port Dalhouise
+Evening before race – Check-in for paddlers, escort boat captains and support crew at Pier 61 Bar & Grill, Port Dalhouise

-6:30 am – Escort boats should be loaded on the water
+6:30 am – Paddler circle on the beach

 7:00 am – Start